Education for Sustainable Development

 Programmes integrate education for sustainable development appropriate to the discipline.
 This is achieved by embedding opportunities and empowering students to engage with environmental, social and economic challenges within their programme and beyond.

-In 2021 we introduced a range of training sessions to support this recently introduced principle, these included a session called ‘Establishing Education for Sustainable Development’ and another called ‘Mainstreaming Sustainability Teaching’.
 The University is currently undergoing a Portfolio Review (as party of our Strategy Implementation Project), and our Academic Development and Enhancement Team will be working with Schools to implement new Programme Expectations which will be underpinned by the principles in the revised Curriculum Framework.
-Schools are being asked to review their programmes and undertake a ‘Programme Visioning’ exercise which will encourage them to consider how ESD is manifested in their programmes.
+Schools are being asked to review their programmes and undertake a ‘Programme Visioning’ exercise which will encourage them to consider how ESD is embedded in their programmes.

 We also offer spaces for staff to discuss practices and concepts relating to the delivery of teaching and learning.
 Our Academic Development and Enhancement Team facilitates a number of Teaching and Learning fora for the sharing of ideas and best practice.
 Our School Directors of Teaching and Learning Lunches, Programme Director Community of Practice, and work with Programme Teams provide spaces for participant-led discussions about key topics of interest.

+The Academic Development and Enhancement Team continue to provide support to Schools as they engaged in ESD in the redesign and refresh of their programmes.
 At the start of our ESD journey we invited Dr Alison Grief, Director of Education and for Sustainability at Anglia Ruskin University, to lead a guided discussion about education for sustainable development at our National Teaching Fellow/Principal Fellow Community of Practice.
 This event has been a catalyst for wider discussions as the Fellows disseminated the ideas amongst their colleagues.

 Additional Funding for ESD Projects

 The University provides funding to projects designed to enhance our Teaching and Learning provision.
 The funding criteria for the awards ask applicants to align them with the University’s strategic priorities (including sustainability).
 The University makes awards on an annual basis and has seen an increase in applications with a sustainability or ESD focus.
 The University Teaching & Learning Enhancement Projects (TLEP) scheme offers 'start-up' funding of up to £2,500 to encourage and enable staff involved in teaching or supporting teaching and learning to experiment and develop practice.
-We were delighted that three of the 2022 winners were projects related to sustainable development.
-Winners of the 2023 awards are due to be announced shortly.

 In addition, we recently initiated the scoping for a series of outdoor teaching spaces to be implemented on the University campuses.
 We imagine these to have a strong sustainable leaning and to embrace the ethos and the aims of our ESD approaches.
 We aim to establish these teaching spaces such that they can be used by both teaching staff, students and the wider community and will be designed in such a way to enhance and embed our principles and commitment to a sustainable future.